syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if any argument is non-numeric.
+#VALUE! - occurs if any argument is non-numeric.

-&#35;NUM! - occurs if x ≤ 0 or if stdev ≤ 0.
+#NUM! - occurs if x ≤ 0 or if stdev ≤ 0.

 #### Example: